13 Ways To Eat Cottage Cheese

 Cottage Cheese Egg Bites

-Finding a source of protein at breakfast time, especially when you are in a hurry to get out the door for work or get your kids to the bus stop on time.
-If this is you, then protein packed egg bites could be a breakfast you consider pepping for those busy mornings.
+Finding a source of protein at breakfast time, especially when you are in a hurry to get out the door for work or get your kids to the bus stop on time can be a challenge.
+If this is you, then cottage cheese recipes for breakfast, like these high protein cottage cheese egg bites, could be the breakfast for you!

-Egg bites come together really quickly and if you are wanting to up the protein content, you can easily add blended cottage cheese to increase protein, increase volume, and change the texture of the egg bites themselves.
+These high protein egg bites come together really quickly and have a higher protein content because of the blended cottage cheese which increases the protein, volume, and changes the texture of the egg bites themselves.
 Want some recipe ideas?
-Try these:
+Try these two cottage cheese egg bite recipes:

 Cottage Cheese in Savory Bowls

-Adding a scoop of cottage cheese to savory dinner bowls (or breakfast bowls!) is likely the easiest way to enjoy cottage cheese, especially if you do not mind the texture.
+Savory cottage cheese recipes are always top of the list for me.
+For example, adding a scoop of cottage cheese to savory dinner bowls like this vial ground beef and sweet potato bowl is an easy way to enjoy cottage cheese, especially if you do not mind the texture.
 Cottage cheese will coat the other ingredients in a creamy coating while also boosting the protein, calcium, and vitamin D content.

 If you want an easy and healthy dinner recipe idea, try eating cottage cheese in this viral sweet potato ground beef bowl or blended into this high protein dill pickle egg salad for lunch.